SAP-samples/teched2025-AI166/exercises/ex6/README.md

-# Exercise 5 - Exercise 5 Description
+# Exercise 5 - Exercise 6 Description

-In this exercise, we will create...
+In this exercise, you will ship a new version of the app instantly after making changes using different techniques.

-## Exercise 5.1 Sub Exercise 1 Description
+## Exercise 6.1 Navigate to Main.Page

-After completing these steps you will have created...

 1. Click here.
 <br>![](/exercises/ex5/images/05_01_0010.png)